ipdk-io/p4cp-userguide/docs/apps/lnw/es2k/es2k-linux-networking.md

   `vm_dst_ip4_mac_map_table` since entries in these tables are learnt from OVS flows in MAC learning phase and OVS might not issue a callback to delete these unless aging happens.
 Delete these enties using `p4rt-ctl del-entry` command
-- IPv6 is not supported
+- IPv6 as part of IPsec tunnel configuration is not supported